-2007I Diesel Exhaust Systems, option LMM, Duramax 6.6L Diesel
+2010I Diesel Exhaust Systems, option LGH, Duramax 6.6L Diesel

 - Beginning in 2007, vehicles with diesel engines have been equipped with exhaust particulate filters.
 The exhaust systems have been specifically designed in conjunction with the engine hardware and software to meet the emissions certification requirements established by the U.S. Environmental Protection Agency.
 For this reason, modifications to any part of the exhaust system between the engine and exhaust particulate filter outlet are not permitted. - During normal vehicle operation and during the exhaust particulate filter regeneration process, gas temperature inside the filter can reach levels as high as approximately 650 degrees C, which is considerably higher than previous diesel exhaust systems.
 Therefore, materials and components installed near the exhaust system and exhaust gas stream should be shielded or designed to now withstand higher temperatures.
-On all LMM systems, an exhaust cooling device has been designed for the end of the tailpipe to significantly reduce the exhaust gas exit temperature.
+On all Diesel systems, an exhaust cooling device has been designed for the end of the tailpipe to significantly reduce the exhaust gas exit temperature.
 This device is required, and is designed to draw in ambient air to cool the exhaust stream.
 The exhaust and ambient air streams into the cooler assembly should remain unobstructed and free from foreign material.

-When possible, the tailpipe outlet location should not be modified because doing so could adversely affect noise and exhaust system back pressure back pressure.
+When possible, the tailpipe outlet location should not be modified because doing so could adversely affect noise, and exhaust system back pressure and surface temperatures.
 If it is necessary to modify the tailpipe, the following restrictions apply, and noise and exhaust system back pressure performance becomes the responsibility of the modifier.
 The tailpipe should be 1.8 mm wall 3.5" diameter stainless steel (409 grade stainless steel).
-Any extension to the system must minimize surface temperatures and the transfer of heat to the vehicle and surrounding environment.
+Any extension to the system must minimize surface temperatures and the transfer of heat to the vehicleand surrounding environment.
+The tailpipe must be oriented such that the exhaust gas exiting the tailpipe will not contact any downstream obstructions.
+The tail pipemust be located at a height and with proper orientation such that there is a minimum of 25 inches of flow length (straight line distance from the exit of the tailpipe in the direction of the exhaust flow) from the exhaust tailpipe to the ground.
 The exhaust cooling device must be reattached to the end of the tailpipe with the outlet positioned appropriately for the body installed by the body builder.
 To maintain the Diesel Emission's Compliance, Upfitter's modifying tailpipes can add up to a maximum of 8 linear feet and add no more than 180 degrees of combined bends.
 Please consult the exhaust system schematics for each vehicle model and option combination for further clarification.